English (ENGL)

 ENGL 453.
 Freshwater Lab in Practice: Environmental Research, Projects, and Internships.
 3 or 4 hours.

 Investigates key issues surrounding Great Lakes water governance through a combination of hands-on research and professional development in fields related to environmental policy, planning, writing and communication.
-Course Information: Same as PA 453 and UPA 453.
+Course Information: Same as PA 453 and UPP 453.
 3 undergraduate hours; 4 graduate hours.
 This course offers an internship placement opportunity.
 Depending on placement/start date, students may begin internship work during the second half of the semester or during the summer.
 Prerequisite(s): ENGL 160 and ENGL 161.

 ENGL 454.
 Rhetoric.
 3 or 4 hours.